 Michelle Dixon is a partner in our Dispute Resolution and Litigation team.
 She is a highly regarded litigation lawyer, having worked in a wide range of disputes with a particular expertise in corporations matters, competition claims and trusts disputes.
 Her experience spans both private sector companies and public sector clients, including government departments, state-owned businesses and statutory authorities.

 Between 2014 and 2020 Michelle was the firm’s CEO.
 She also has extensive governance experience as a Non Executive Director.
-This experience means that she brings a business focused lense to disputes.
+This experience means that she brings a business focused lens to disputes.

 Michelle has been listed as a leading litigation lawyer in Best Lawyers each year from 2014.
 She has also been recognised in the Legal 500 Asia Pacific and Doyles.
 In 2015 she was named as one of the Australian Financial Review’s 100 Women of Influence.
 Her leadership as CEO has also been recognised by numerous industry awards.